-- Taking into account that movement of air masses under the action of the evaporative force with a mean vertical velocity $w{\overline{E}}$, Eq.
-(15), is the cause of the turbulent mixing of the atmosphere, it is also possible to obtain a theoretical estimate of the turbulent diffusion coefficient for the terrestrial atmosphere.
-If there is a gradient of some variable C in the atmosphere, flux F_c of this variable is proportional to the gradient $\partial C/\partial z$ - 10 and is described by the equation of turbulent (eddy) diffusion, $F_c = -v\partial C/\partial z$, where the eddy (turbulent) diffusion coefficient v (m2 s-1) (kinematic viscosity) does not depend on the nature of the variable or its magnitude.
+Taking into account that movement of air masses under the action of the evaporation force with a mean vertical velocity w_E (15) is the cause of the turbulent mixing of the atmosphere, it is also possible to obtain a theoretical estimate of the turbulent diffusion coefficient for the terrestrial atmosphere.
+If there is a gradient of concentration C of some substance admixed to the air, the resulting flux F_c of this substance is proportional to the concentration gradient $\partial C/\partial x$.
+It is described by the equation of turbulent (eddy) diffusion, $F_c = -D_e \partial C/\partial x$, where the eddy (turbulent) diffusion coefficient D_e (m2 s-1)

+does not depend on either concentration C or the nature of the substance.
 This relationship is formally similar to the equation of molecular diffusion.
 However, molecular diffusion fluxes are caused by concentration gradients alone, with no forces acting on the fluid.
-Molecular diffusion - 15 coefficient is unambiguously determined by the physical properties of state, in particular, by the mean velocity and free path length of air molecules.
+Molecular diffusion coefficient is unambiguously determined by the physical properties of state, in particular, by the mean velocity and free path length of air molecules.
 In contrast, turbulent fluxes are caused by air eddies that are maintained by certain physical forces acting on macroscopic air volumes and making them move; thus, the eddy diffusion coefficient depends on air velocity.
-Therefore, using the empirically established eddy diffusion - 20 coefficient for the determination of the characteristic air velocity via the scale length of the considered problem, a common feature of many theoretical studies of global circulation, e.g., (Fang and Tung, 1999), represents a circular approach.
+Therefore, using the empirically established eddy diffusion coefficient for the determination of the characteristic air velocity via the scale length of the considered problem, a common feature of many theoretical studies of global circulation (see, e.g., Fang and Tung, 1999), represents a circular approach.
 It sheds no light on the physical nature and magnitude of the primary forces responsible for air motions.
-In the meantime, the theoretically obtained air velocity $w{\overline{F}}$, Eq.
-(15), and the scale - high $h{H_2O} \sim 2 \text{ km}$ of the vertical distribution of atmospheric water vapor make it possible to estimate the global mean atmospheric eddy diffusion coefficient (which, for atmospheric air, coincides with the coefficient of turbulent kinematic viscosity) as $v \sim w{\overline{E}} h{H_2O} \sim 5 \text{ m}^2 \text{ s}^{-1}$.
-This estimate agrees in the order of magnitude with the phenomenological value of $v \sim 4 \text{ m}^2 \text{ s}^{-1}$ used in global circulation studies (Fang and Tung,

-1999).
-This lends further support to the statement that the observed turbulent processes in the atmosphere and atmospheric circulation are ultimately conditioned by the process of evaporation of water vapor from the Earth's surface at the observed Γ{ob} =6.5 K km-1 and are generated by the evaporative force, Eq.
-(14).
-Finally, we note
+In the meantime, the theoretically obtained air velocity $w{\overline{E}}$ (15) and the scale height $h{\rm H_2O} \sim 2$ km of the vertical distribution of atmospheric water vapor make it possible to estimate the global mean atmospheric eddy diffusion coefficient (coefficient of turbulent kinematic viscosity) as $D_e \sim w{\overline{E}} h{\rm H_2O} \sim 5 \text{ m}^2 \text{ s}^{-1}$.
+This estimate agrees in the order of magnitude with the phenomenological value of $D_e \sim 4 \text{ m}^2 \text{ s}^{-1}$ used in global circulation studies (Fang and Tung, 1999).
+This lends further support to the statement that the observed turbulent processes in the atmosphere are ultimately conditioned by the process of evaporation of water vapor from the Earth's surface at the observed $G{ob} = 6.5 \text{ K km}^{-1}$ and are generated by the evaporation force (14).
+Surface temperature gradients related to the equator-to-poles change in the amount of solar radiation, that are thousands of times weaker than the vertical temperature gradient, could not have brought about the observed atmospheric turbulence.
+The evaporation force (14) acting in the upward direction over the entire Earth's surface is the primary cause of atmospheric circulation.